LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/agent-experience.md

 **To use a recommended bot**

-* Click **Use bot** to join a bot to the conversation, so the bot takes over.
+* Click **Delegate to bot** to join a bot to the conversation, so the bot takes over.
 You stay in the conversation, so you can monitor the bot’s progress and remove the bot if needed.

     <img width="550" src="img/agentassist/use_bot.png">